-Parslow Heritage Consultancy Inc. (PHC) completed a Stage 2 archaeological assessment on behalf of Argo Development Group (the Proponent) as part of a requirement prior to the redevelopment of properties located at 1300, 1316, 1326, 1342 Bronte Road, Part of Lot 31, Concession 2, Trafalgar Township, Halton County, now Town of Oakville, Halton Region, Ontario, herein known as the study area (Map 1).
+Parslow Heritage Consultancy Inc. (PHC) completed a Stage 2 archaeological assessment on behalf of Argo Development Group (the Proponent) as part of a requirement prior to the redevelopment of properties located at 1300, 1316, 1326, 1342 and 1350 Bronte Road, Part of Lot 31, Concession 2, Trafalgar Township, Halton County, now Town of Oakville, Halton Region, Ontario, herein known as the study area (Map 1).
 This requirement is a request by the Town of Oakville Planning Department, as part of the site plan and amendment to the zoning by-law application under the Planning Act.
 The study area was previously included within the larger Merton Tertiary Plan, for which a Stage 1 assessment (P058-914-2013) was conducted which determined the study area retained archaeological potential and required Stage 2 assessment.

-The study area is approximately 7.47 hectares (18.46 acres) in size and consists of residential lots with buildings, driveways, lakes and trees.
+The study area is approximately 7.02 hectares (17.34 acres) in size and consists of residential lots with structures, gardens, driveways, ponds and treelots.
+Unlike the other boundaries of the study area, the eastern edge does not correspond to a municipal property boundary but was determined based on mapping provided by the client that can be found in an appendix to this report.
 The extant structure at 1326 Bronte Road is currently identified as a listed structure in the Town of Oakville's Heritage Registry.

 The objectives of the Stage 2 property assessment are to determine if there are archaeological resources present on the property and to assess whether the identified resources have cultural heritage value or interest.
-The Stage 2 property assessment was conducted via test pit survey at 5 metre intervals.
+The Stage 2 property assessment was conducted via test pit survey at 5 metre intervals and 10 metre intervals where disturbance was encountered.